sofiasanchezrodrp-sketch/sql_murder_mystery_agent/README.md

 The agent identified **Jeremy Bowers** as the murderer, hired by **Miranda Priestly** — following clues across crime scene reports, witness interviews, gym membership records and car plate matches.

-## Part of a larger project

-This is week 1 of an 8-week agentic AI learning roadmap.
-Each week builds a new project, from basic agents to a full multi-agent system.
-Follow the progress on [LinkedIn](https://linkedin.com/in/sofiasanchezrodriguez).